How To - Build a High-Quality Radio-less AllStar Node for Under $100

 This article on Repeater-Builder.com talks about dynamics processing in more detail, proposing an Auto-Gain Control (AGC) controlled by a side-chain signal low-passed between 800~1500 Hz to provide smooth subtle leveling while not significantly affecting the higher frequency content and intelligibility.
 This could be useful not only for radioless nodes but for any node.

 The microphone is the first step in the signal chain of any node and if the audio levels, frequency response and linearity of the mic are bad, there is only so much that can be done to fix it.
 The audio may still sound thin, muffled or tinny, and lack detail and presence.
-In having tested many studio mics, desk mics, and hand mics I have heard only a few hand mics (Icom HM-154T, Motorola HMN10xx and TDN83xx series) that can sound as good as a high quality desk mic (such as the Icom SM-10, SM-50, or Kenwood MC-85), higher-end dynamic mic (such as a Sennheiser e935), or condenser mic (such as a Rode NT3), but proper dynamics processing can make even average hand mics sound almost as good.
+In having tested many studio mics, desk mics, and hand mics I have heard only a few hand mics (Icom HM-154T, Motorola HMN10xx and TDN83xx series) that can sound as good as a high quality desk mic (such as the Icom SM-10, SM-50, or Kenwood MC-60A), higher-end dynamic mic (such as a Sennheiser e935), or condenser mic (such as a Rode NT3), but proper dynamics processing can make even average hand mics sound almost as good.
 As with any radio or audio system, the node will only sound as good as the microphone, thus an important consideration is finding a mic with excellent audio quality at a reasonable price.

 AllStar nodes should support the use of a DTMF mic or keypad for control functions, which implies that a radioless node should either use a DTMF mic or integrate a DTMF keypad.
 DTMF commands can also be executed in AllScan, Allmon or other apps, thus a DTMF mic is not essential.
-Getting a mic that already has a DTMF keypad is simpler but limits the options to those that have a keypad and output actual DTMF audio rather than serial port data.
+Getting a mic that already has a DTMF keypad is simpler but limits the options to those that output actual DTMF audio rather than serial port data.
 I recommend a genuine Alinco EMS-57 as it's one of the few widely available models that meets these requirements and works with a 5V supply.
 This is a basic hand mic however and greatly benefits from AGC processing and filtering.
 Whatever you do be sure to avoid the $20 knockoff EMS-57 mics on amazon/ebay/etc. I have tested them and they sound terrible, with extremely thin, weak audio, and very high handling noise.
 Those who know the value of good quality audio probably already have a good mic or two that could be shared with a radio-less node using a mic/radio switch such as an MFJ-1263.
 However this would make the node less portable and could increase costs thus the node design should support mics such as the EMS-57 with the best possible audio quality.

 To ensure a radio-less node's audio levels and quality will be on par with even the best radio-based nodes an Analog Devices MAX9814 Mic Preamp & AGC module should be added to provide low-noise mic preamplification, limiting, and a small amount of compression/AGC with attack and release times optimized for voice signals.
 These modules are available for under $3, which is quite a reasonable price for the resulting huge improvement in Rx audio quality.

 The MAX9814 works very well with no audible noise and needs no adjustments other than setting the Gain and AR ratios to the minimum values (tie Gain to 5V, AR to Ground).
-It sounds clear and hi-fi, providing a nice smoothing out of levels and good limiting without overcompression.
+It sounds clear and hi-fi, providing a nice smoothing of levels and good limiting without overcompression.
 These modules have a 220nF timing capacitor resulting in an AGC attack time of 0.5mS and a release time of 265mS.
 The fast attack time provides hard-limiting while the longer release time plus 30ms hold time provides smooth detailed audio that makes optimal use of the dynamic range of the CM1xx ADC.

 Without an audio processing module there would be nothing to provide limiting of the mic signal, and because hand mics have low output levels with a lot of handling noise, clicks and plosives, the result would be poor sound quality with low average power levels.
 This is often an issue to some extent even with radio-based nodes when low-cost radios are used that do not have adjustment options for mic gain or dynamics.
 Some of these functions could be provided by modifying the ASL code but this would increase CPU use and not take full advantage of the dynamic range of the ADC or prevent clipping.
 Thus the better solution is to optimize the audio at the analog source.